Siamese Network#

 test_ds = MNIST('.data', train=False, download=True, transform=preprocess)

-Then, we define the model, loss function, optimizer, and data loader.
+Then, we define the model, loss function, optimizer, and data loaders.

 Note

 The embedding size affects the quality of the embeddings produced by the Siamese network.
-In this tutorial, we set the embedding size to 50, since MNIST is a relatively simple dataset.
+We set the embedding size to 50 because MNIST is a relatively simple dataset.
 A larger embedding size may be necessary for more complex datasets and tasks.

-Finally, we train the model for a few epochs.
+Finally, we train the model for a few epochs, while monitoring the validation loss.

 plt.legend()